turangojayev/CarND-Vehicle-Detection/README.md

 to judge how it will perform on videos.
 Despite very high results on datasets(no overfitting!), the models kept performing poorly on video.
 I started with only HOG features and only for one channel, which was performing around 15 fps, however, finding a lot of false positives.
 By introducing more features, of course, speed was damaged (reduced to 3-4 fps).
 To overcome this problem, as well as to compare learning features from images with neural network against manually created ones, I used very simple CNN consisting of two convolutional and two fully connected layers before the output layer as a classifier.
- It runs much quicker(real-time) and results in almost zero false positives!
+ It runs much quicker(real-time) and results in almost zero false positives.
+To remove rest of them and to make the pipeline to show the car position also on frames, where a car was not detected, I calculate all the sliding window positions ahead of time and use running average of the probabilities for the window positions ([here](https://github.com/turangojayev/CarND-Vehicle-Detection/blob/ec650d6e3162bd6e8fa0c1c767a060a1e899502f/vehicle_detection.py#L272)).

     [MoviePy] >>>> Building video test_output-cnn.mp4
     [MoviePy] Writing video test_output-cnn.mp4